I Hated Music Theory — How I Ended Up Creating A Music Theory Card Game Musicians Love

 With my passion for product design, Jun Yu’s background in visual art and our mutual love for music and games, we created rapid prototypes on simple blank name cards.
 Since the ideas that changed our minds were what made chords chords and what made harmonies harmonies, we based the game around those ideas.
 Players first choose an instrument with different powers, then collect Note cards to form diatonic triads(3-note chords) within a given key signature.
 The first to form 3 chords wins, and becomes the Lord of the Chords!
 It was immediately fun, even with these crappy handwritten cards.

 Besides being major fun, we found that it augmented our knowledge in a way that studying couldn’t.
 It was also extreme mentally taxing, while making us crazily curious.
 By the end of just one game, our stamina was diminished — but so was our belief that music theory had to be boring to learn.
-All this with just a minor amount of effort.
+We got all this with just a minor financial investment!

 We put 3 more months into it, adding in more music theory concepts, such as rests, time signatures, and technical scale degree names, in the form of Action cards.
 All puns intended: